BTI Investors Have Opportunity to Lead British American Tobacco p.l.c. Securities Fraud Lawsuit

-BENSALEM, Pa., Feb.
-9, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against British American Tobacco p.l.c. ("BAT" or the "Company") (NYSE: BTI).
+LOS ANGELES, Feb.
+14, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against British American Tobacco p.l.c. ("BAT" or the "Company") (NYSE: BTI).

 Class Period: February 9, 2023 – December 6, 2023